Timer/jocse-paper/paper.md

 To measure the resulting computational runtime decrease, multiple tests were performed with varying number of processors.
 A single set of synthetic data was used which consisted of **10** genes and **10,000** samples.
-Using an exclusively reserved node, tests were run by varying the number of processors (up to 32) and measuring the algorithm performance for the creation of **160** Bayesian networks per gene (**1600** total).
+Using an exclusively reserved machine, tests were run by varying the number of processors (up to 32) and measuring the algorithm performance for the creation of **160** Bayesian networks per gene (**1600** total).
-We have reached the resource limits on the systems which we have access to, and cannot test beyond 32 cores.
+We have reached the resource limits on the systems which we have access to, and cannot test beyond **32** cores.
 The selection of 10 genes and 160 Bayesian networks was arbitrarily chosen as sufficient means to measure computation time.

-## Nodes
+## Machines
 TODO: explain how OpenMP not applicable
 TODO: explain how MPI is applicable

-TODO: explain how nodes were tested
+Tests were conducted to measure the impact on runtime when multiple machines were used.
+The same data was used from the `Processors` test.
+Tests were run on dedicated machines utilizing **16** processors and computing **60** Bayesian networks per gene (**600** total).
+The selection of 10 genes and 60 Bayesian networks was arbitrarily chosen as sufficient means to measure computation time.

 # Results and Discussion
 ## Processors
 TODO: results of processor scaling
 TODO: potential of cuda with rearchitecting

-## Nodes
+## Machines
 TODO: results of node scaling

 # Conclusion